Understanding PMP Analytics #

 - Open Graph Images – Social sharing preview images

-- Meta Templates – Custom page title and description templates
+- Meta Templates – Custom meta description template ({name} {species} {breed} {shelter})

 - JSON-LD Structured Data – Help search engines understand your animal listings